-For example, the options straddle is a volatility strategy.
+For example, the straddle option is a volatility strategy.

-Even if you never trade it, it’s one of the most helpful indicators around.
+Even if you never trade it, the straddle option is one of the most helpful market indicators around.

 You see, unlike historical volatility, which is measured by past stock price data, the straddle is priced on traders future estimate of volatility, its implied volatility.

-In other words, it’s the markets best guess on where it thinks a particular stock or ETF will trade.
+In other words, the option straddle is the market’s best guess on where it thinks a particular stock or ETF will trade.

-Do you see how this is important even if you never trade an option straddle?
+Do you see how this is important even if you never trade a straddle option?

 For example, if you buy the SPY $267 straddle, expiring in 30 days, it would cost around $9.03.